-- Your internal processes are error-prone and mistakes are made costing you time and money.
+- Your internal processes are error-prone, making mistakes that are costing you time and money.

-As you are already acutely aware, change is the only constant in the world today.
-And if you continue to do what you have always done you will actually get less, not the same as the saying goes.
+As you are already acutely aware, change is the only constant in the world today, and if you continue to do what you have always done, you will actually get less and suffer losses.

 What business support services do you need to help you grow?

-After you have read a number of books on management a lot of it seems like common sense.
-It is also the case that a variety of management tools and techniques available to you that will help you gain a better understanding of the issues.
+After you have read a number of books on management, a lot of it seems like common sense.
+It is also the case that a variety of management tools and techniques will help you gain a better understanding of the issues.

 - You really need to understand your market and communicate regularly with customers.

 - Set clear roles and responsibilities for your team.